Visiting Kamikochi for the first time? We want to help make your journey in the Japanese Alps a great memory.

 Sightseeing in Kamikochi

 The topic of sightseeing in Kamikochi is a tough one to tackle in brief, the reason being that there’s just so much to see.
-If, for example, you take the bus from Sawando to Kamikochi Bus Terminal and never look back, you’ve already missed two prime spots: the wonderful Taisho Pond and the delightfully subdued Tashiro Marsh.
+If, for example, you take the bus from Sawando to Kamikochi Bus Terminal and never look back, you’ve already missed two prime spots: the wonderful Taisho Pond and the delightfully subdued Tashiro Pond.

 Trekking From Kamikochi

 One of the first peaks you’ll notice on entering Kamikochi is Mt.
 Yakedake, an active volcano that can be climbed as a day hike and which can serve as a back door into Kamikochi if done as a through hike.
 Mt.
-Chogatake, a pleasing hike for people of any level is easily reached from Dakesawa.
+Chogatake, a pleasing hike for people of any level is easily reached from Tokusawa.
 For something a little more relaxed, check out the Tokugo Pass, with great views of Hotakadake when the weather cooperates.
 Then there is Karasawa, on the way to the Hotakadake peaks, which is also a nice hike in itself if you have the time.
 And that’s not the half of it!

 One of the first things one needs to consider when planning a visit to Kamikochi is whether to do a day trip or spend one or more nights in the park.
 And there is plenty to be said for spending the night.
 Tranquil early mornings and starry skies really do complete the Kamikochi experience.